 Springsteen and his E-Street Band can pull songs from his catalogue at will, and make them sound terrific.

 Bruce Springsteen’s response to the September 11 terrorist attacks was widely regarded as a return to form and a bid for renewed commercial acceptance after a low key 1990s.
 Lots of musicians, particularly from among Springsteen’s generation, made music inspired by the events of September 11, but living within sight of the Twin Towers (“I woke up this morning to an empty sky”), Springsteen had more of a reason to do than most.

 Musically, The Rising is a reunion with the E Street Band, which is welcome, yet the results are mixed.
 The E-Street band is largely wasted in heady mixes that aim straight for arena rock, rather than the subtle and virtuoso arrangements that the band created on their seventies albums.
-And as a good as a lot of these individual songs are, The Rising overall is too long and too homogeneous in sound, with too many mid tempo anthems.
+And as worthy as a lot of these individual songs are, The Rising overall is too long and too homogeneous in sound, with too many mid-tempo anthems.